ilqer/WaveTrace/Documentation.md

 WaveTrace uses Wi-Fi Channel State Information (CSI) to sense what is happening in a room without a camera.
 Wi-Fi signals bounce off everything in the room.
 When a person or object moves, those reflections change in a measurable way across each frequency bin of the signal.
 By analyzing those per-frequency changes — one packet at a time — the system can tell whether a person is present and, eventually, whether they are carrying concealed metal.

-The project has two independent operating modes:
+The project has four independent operating modes.
+They all share one CSI front-end (preprocess → features) and differ only in the head:

 - **Presence** — is a person in the room?
-Binary output: occupied / empty.
+Occupied or empty.
+This is the fully proven mode: 98.5% accuracy on real captures under leave-one-session-out validation.
+- **People counting** — how many people are moving in the room?
+A four-class head (0, 1, 2, 3+) runs on each node, and the mesh links are combined into one count.
+On real hardware it reaches 53–61% accuracy where random guessing scores 25%, so it more than doubles the baseline.
+Collecting more sessions raises it further.
+- **Occupancy heatmap** — where in the room is the person?
+A small CNN turns the CSI into a 16×16 occupancy grid.
+During collection a webcam labels the data on its own with a YOLO segmentation model, and those labels are time-aligned to each node's CSI windows, so no hand-labeling is needed.
+The camera is used only for training; the running system needs no camera.
+The pieces are built and covered by tests, and the live labeling works during capture.
+What remains is one full webcam-to-model run on real hardware (see §11); until then the live view uses a simpler energy-based estimate.
 - **Weapon** — is a person carrying a concealed weapon (knife, gun, or similar metal object)?
+This is a research mode.
+It measures how flat the signal is across frequencies, since metal reflects evenly.
+At 2.4 GHz with the omnidirectional antennas, no reliable body-worn signal has appeared yet (see §11).

-Weapon detection is the main goal.
-Presence is the easier step that proves the pipeline works before tackling the harder problem.
+Weapon detection was the original headline goal, and presence is the easier step that proves the pipeline works.
+Presence is what works today.
+People counting also runs on real hardware.
+The occupancy heatmap is built and tested but has not had its one full end-to-end run on a real webcam yet.

 ---

-## 2. The two modes
+## 2. Presence and weapon in depth

+This section goes deep on presence and weapon, the two modes with the most physics behind them.
+The other two heads reuse the same machinery: **people counting** is the presence head widened to a 4-class output (0, 1, 2, 3+) — see projectProgress.md §9.10 — and the **occupancy heatmap** is a separate camera-supervised CNN covered in §11 here and in projectProgress.md §9.11.

 **Presence** is a binary classification problem.
 The model gets a short window of CSI frames, extracts statistical features, and outputs 0 or 1.
-It trains in a few minutes on a laptop and achieves good accuracy on real data.
+It trains in a few minutes on a laptop and achieves good accuracy on real data (LOGO 0.985 on real hardware).
 Start here.

 **Weapon detection** is harder for a physical reason: a concealed metal object is much smaller than the human body it is attached to, so its signal rides on top of the person's much stronger reflection.
 The key discriminator is per-packet inter-subcarrier variance σ²[p].
 Metal reflects all subcarriers evenly → lower variance.
 A human body scatters the signal unevenly → higher variance.
 This difference is detectable but subtle — sensor placement and geometry matter a lot.

-The two modes are **fully independent**.
+Presence and weapon are **fully independent** (as are all four modes).
 Weapon mode does not use the presence model as a pre-filter.
-They share the signal-processing front-end (preprocess → features) and differ only in the classification head.
+Every mode shares the signal-processing front-end (preprocess → features) and differs only in the classification head.

 ---